Table of Contents

 Using Status Switching to Deactivate an Account

-This setup is helpful even if delinquency is uncommon.
-Having an automated process in place can reduce manual work as your subscriber base grows.
+This approach uses Billing Defaults to automatically move delinquent subscribers into another status.
+It is helpful even if delinquency is uncommon, because an automated process reduces manual work as your subscriber base grows.

 1. Enable Move accounts into another status after being delinquent for a preset period.